 Making the spice paste and Marination

 - In a bowl add Turmeric Powder, Chili Powder, Coriander Powder and salt.
-Add 3-4 tsp of water and make a paste.
+Add 3-4 teaspoon of water and make a paste.

 - Add the chopped Seppankizhangu pieces to the spice paste and gently mix.
 The spices paste should be coated uniformly on all the sides of seppankizhangu pieces.
 Keep this aside for about 10 minutes.